 For a writing partnership arrangement, we will discuss your project in detail and clarify your preferred process, including revisions and reviews, time frame, budget, and other considerations.
 Please contact email@example.com or 703-989-1730 to discuss your needs and how we can support you.

 In a writing partnership, I work closely with you to craft the best possible text in your style and voice, conveying the message you want to deliver.
 The structure of the writing process can vary depending on your needs.

 Crucial in a project like this one is trust.
-The author must trust that the editor is on his team, that she is working to clarify his message and make his work the best it can be.
+The author must trust that the editor is on their team, that she is working to clarify the author’s message and make the work the best it can be.
 And the editor must never take text changes or rejection of revisions personally.
 Open communication is essential.

 Even after a project is finished, a writing partner can provide an author with many benefits.
 You now have a professional writer available who knows your material inside and out.
 For the author of the change management chapter, I was able to rework the chapter material into a presentation with a white paper on the topic.
 For another book project, the author took advantage of my deep familiarity with his subject to reinforce his online presence.
 He hired me to write monthly blog posts and newsletters based on the book’s chapters.
 I even wrote a series of tweets drawn from the book’s text to streamline the author’s social media promotion.

 Of course, I also provide straightforward document clean-ups.
 But the deeper understanding of a client’s needs and objectives from a writing partnership helps me do much more.

 Professional editing not only fixes your spelling and punctuation, it clarifies your message and gives power to your words.